Stoll Keenon Ogden PLLC | Advertising Material

 Mark T. Hurst

-Mark is a Member in Stoll Keenon Ogden’s Louisville office and has been with the Firm since 2006.
+Mark is a Member of Stoll Keenon Ogden’s Louisville office and has been with the Firm since 2006.
 He is co-chair of the Construction Law practice group and he is Chair of the Trust & Estate Litigation practice group.
 He serves on the Firm’s Board of Directors and Executive Committee and currently serves as Chair of the Firm’s Business Development Committee.

-Honored with multiple recognitions on a national and regional level, Mark has a strong track record of client successes.
+Honored with multiple recognitions on a national and regional level, Mark has a strong track record of client success.
 His work at the firm includes representation of clients faced with complex commercial disputes, class action litigation, construction disputes, and fiduciary/trustee disputes.

 Mark counsels clients ranging from small local businesses to Fortune 500 companies, and he has substantial experience handling cases and trials before state and federal courts.